kopyl/mouset/README.md

 #### Motivation:
 I was not able to run [cliclick](https://github.com/BlueM/cliclick) on macOS 15.x (neither it was able to be installed via `brew`, nor the binary from Releases on GitHub worked – I've been geetting `Killed: 9` error right after running it, so decided to write my own tool.
+I guess the `Killed: 9` error was appearing due to unsigned binary (developer account required).
+My binary is signed, so you will be easily able to run it.

 ### How to run it:
 1. Download the binary from the latest release